chhumsovann/art_button_kh/README.md

-# Art Buttons kh Style
+# Art Buttons kh customize libary

-Art buttons kh package lets you add a beautiful gradient button to your Flutter app.
+Art buttons kh package lets you add a beautiful.
+This is a customizable button library for Flutter that provides a set of pre-designed buttons that you can use in your app.
+The library includes a variety of button styles, such as flat buttons, raised buttons, and icon buttons, as well as support for customizing the button's color, shape, and text.

+## Features

+- A variety of button styles to choose from, including flat, raised, and icon buttons.
+- Support for customizing the button's color, shape, and text.
+- Easy to use API that makes it simple to add buttons to your app.
+- Fully compatible with Flutter's Material Design guidelines.

 ## Installation